AeroLeads people directory · profile

 1996-1999: Duty-standing MH-60J Helicopter Pilot, Administration Officer, then Safety Officer, USCG Air Station Elizabeth City, NC.1994-1996: Aviation Water Survival Training Department Head, U.S Navy Aviation Survival Training Center Pensacola, FL.
 Associate TH-57 Helicopter Instructor Pilot.1992-1994: TH-57 Instructor Pilot, Navy Helicopter Training Squadron 18 (HT-18), Training Wing 5 Helicopter Maintenance Officer, then HT-18 Operations Officer, NAS Whiting Field, FL.1989-1992: Duty-standing HH-3F Helicopter Pilot, Exchange Manager, USCG Air Station Sitka, AK.1986-1989: Duty-standing HH-3F Helicopter Pilot, USCG Air Station Cape Cod, MA.1984-1986: Student Naval Aviator, Naval Air Station Pensacola/Whiting Field, FL.
 1983-1984: Operations Officer, Deck Watch Officer, USCGC FIREBUSH (WLB-393), Kodiak, AK

-Chip Strangfeld Education Details
+Chip Strangfeld education

-Frequently Asked Questions about Chip Strangfeld
+Frequently asked questions about Chip Strangfeld

 What schools did Chip Strangfeld attend?